 3.)
 Harvesting and irrigating with condensate.

+(At left, Alf Reeb of the New Mexico Agriculture Department.)
 Given the challenges New Mexico faces with water shortages and over allocation of our state's rivers, new and innovative approaches must be taken to address this critical issue.
 The ZERI Foundation has worked with local people in Namibia, South Africa, on an innovative project that utilizes pipes carrying cold ocean water to the land where the contrast with the warm air causes condensation.
 The resulting water is pure, clean and used to provide moisture and coolness around the roots for a variety of crops where there is no other suitable water.

 This technology has been demonstrated on an industrial scale on the dry side of the main island of Hawaii.
 Its success was started by and is being carried out by John Cravens, of the Common Heritage Foundation.
 This condensation has been used successfully on a variety of crops and the water in the pipe is returned to the ocean.
 This technology can likely be applied to river water, aquifers, and produced water from oil and gas production.
 The technique will work as long as the temperature differential between water and air is sufficient to produce condensation without using the actual water source.
 This condensate can be calculated to produce a consistent amount of irrigation water for crops and the results in Hawaii and Namibia have been very positive.